7J2415147m/Jatin-kumar/README.md

 If you want to show your laptop screen on a big TV, you can use an HDMI cable in the HDMI port.
 ## Diagram of HDMI Port:
 ![image](https://github.com/user-attachments/assets/5f451aa5-4693-42a7-ae41-276d351e0a9b)
+# What is Sata Port?
+#### -> SATA stands for Serial Advanced Technology Attachment.
+A SATA port is a connector on the motherboard used to connect storage devices like:
+Hard Disk Drives (HDD)
+Solid State Drives (SSD)
+DVD Drives
+##### In Simple Wording:
+A SATA port is like a bridge between the motherboard and storage devices.
+It helps in transferring data at high speed.
+-> Full form: Serial ATA (Advanced Technology Attachment)

+-> Faster and thinner than old IDE ports

+-> Common in all modern computers

+-> Allows hot swapping (you can remove the drive without shutting down)
+# Example:
+When you install a hard disk in your computer, you plug it into a SATA port using a SATA cable.